Note: All patient names have been changed to protect their privacy.

 9:30 am – Labs follow-up

-Had a call with “Drew”, a new patient who recently joined the practice.
+Had a call with “Drew”, a new patient who recently joined the practice at Cedar Park.
 He hadn’t had any bloodwork done in two or three years because he was afraid of the cost.
 We were able to talk about his sugar levels and discuss changes that he could make prior to potentially using medication.

 10:15 am – Removal of IUD